0exp/cybercore/README.md

 ### TODO:

+- migrate to Github Actions CI;
 - `macbook.user` as a customizable runtime setting;
-- move credential prompts to ansible-vault;
+- clone ohmyzsh and ohmyzsh-related plugins to my repository;
 - clone sublime packages (and use `Package Control: Satisfy Dependencies`)